 - Select the connection(s) to be routed.

-- In the PCB ActiveRoute panel, choose the layer(s) that the selected connections are to be routed on.
+- In the PCB ActiveRoute panel, choose the layer(s) on which the selected connections are to be routed.
 These are the layers available to ActiveRoute - it will decide which nets to route on each layer.

 After launching the command, ActiveRoute will attempt to route the currently selected connections, sharing the routes across the layers enabled on the PCB ActiveRoute panel.
+Routing will also obey additional options defined through the panel.
 The routing progress is displayed in the Messages panel.
 Once ActiveRouting is complete, the Gloss command is automatically run.
 To examine the routes as they were at the completion of ActiveRouting, press Ctrl+Z once to undo the glossing.